Representation Bias in Data: A Survey on Identification and Resolution Techniques: Introduction

-In Section~\ref{sec:overview}, we explain the notion of representation bias, explaining the reasons that give rise to it, and present techniques for measuring this phenomenon.
-In Section~\ref{sec:taxonomy} we propose a taxonomy to categorize different approaches to representation bias, based on factors such as objectives and capabilities.
-We discuss each factor, and provide a side-by-side comparison of the reviewed techniques.
-In Sections \ref{sec:identify} and \ref{sec:resolve}, we follow the guidelines from our taxonomy to investigate the details of each work, explain its novelty, and discuss its pros and cons.
-Finally, in Section~\ref{sec:discussion}, we discuss aspects that have been noticed less in the existing lines of work and propose some possible directions for the researchers to investigate.
+We start the paper by presenting a big-picture overview of the {\em fairness literature} in Section~\ref{sec:fairness}.
+This will help us specify the scope of this survey w.r.t. fairness approaches and existing surveys.
+Next, in Section~\ref{sec:overview}, we zoom in on the notion of {\em representation bias}, explaining the reasons that give rise to it, and presenting techniques for measuring representation bias.
+In Section~\ref{sec:structured}, we propose a taxonomy to categorize different approaches to identify and resolve representation bias in {\em structured data} based on factors such as objectives and capabilities.
+Following our taxonomy's guidelines, we investigate each work's details, explain its novelty, and discuss its pros and cons.
+In Section~\ref{sec:unstructured}, we review the techniques for identifying and resolving representation bias in {\em unstructured data} such as images, text, speech, and graphs.
+Finally, in Section~\ref{sec:conclusion}, we present an overview of the reviewed works and conclude the survey by discussing aspects that have been less noticed in the existing lines of work and propose some possible directions for the researchers to investigate.

-The scope of the studies reviewed in this survey is bounded to {\em representation bias in tabular data}.
-To the best of our knowledge, the effort to address representation bias for many other data types is limited.
-In Section~\ref{sec:discussion}, we briefly discuss representation bias for other data types such as image data.